mother reaching out to child who is having a struggle with emotions

 The first two D’s: dismiss or deny.
 Claiming there is nothing wrong by dismissing or denying challenges may erode children’s trust.
 They are showing you with their behavior or telling you with words that they are facing a challenge.
 The way you show up for that child matters.

-If you dismiss or deny the child’s challenge, challenging behavior arises because the child doesn’t feel seen, soothed, safe, or secure.
-You basically did not attend or befriend to the child’s reality.
-How does that feel when someone does that to you?
+If you dismiss or deny the child’s challenge, challenging behavior arises.
+This happens because the child doesn’t feel seen, soothed, safe, or secure.

 Going deeper with dismissing and denying